placidapp/placid-ios/README.md

 layer.size = CGSize(width: 100, height: 50)
 ```

-The mobile SDK supports the same layers and properties as the [API](https://placid.app/docs/2.0/rest/layers).
-So have a look for the full set of supported functions and properties.
+The mobile SDK supports the same layers and properties as the [Placid REST API](https://placid.app/docs/2.0/rest/layers), so have a look for the full set of supported functions and properties.

 ### Render Images
-Once all data is added to the specific template, it can be rendered to a native image.
+Once all data is added to the template, it can be rendered to a native image.
+Use the rendered image in your `UIImageView`s for dynamic in-app previews or pass it along for social sharing.

 ```swift
 template.render(completion: { [weak self] image in